DavidCWebs/ripple-client/README.md

 This is a simple Ripple client, loosely based on [https://github.com/jatchili/minimalist-ripple-client](https://github.com/jatchili/minimalist-ripple-client).

 The goal is to make dependencies transparent and auditable.
+[Vuex](https://github.com/vuejs/vuex) is used for centralized state management.

 **This project is in an experimental stage** - uses Websockets and the Ripple REST API.